BEML: DATRAN 1500

-The DATRAN 1500 engine had its first testing in 2023.
+The DATRAN 1500 engine had its first test in 2023.
 On 20 March 2024, the prototype engine was again successfully tested at BEML's Engine Division Mysuru facility.
-The engine has electronic control, self-cleaning air filter, CRDi fuel injection system, and electronic warning control.
+The engine has electronic control, a self-cleaning air filter, CRDi fuel injection system, and electronic warning control.
 In addition, the engine has a high power-to-weight ratio and can run in a variety of harsh environments, such as over 5000 m above mean sea level, in sub-zero temperature of −40 °C, and up to +55 °C in a hot desert environment.
 A total of 20 prototypes of the engines, with an emphasis on technology stabilization, will be produced in 2024 and put through additional testing to evaluate their performance, robustness, and dependability.
 The project is expected to be completed by the middle of 2025.

 The Bharat Power Pack weighs 2200 kg.
 After initial trials, the performance of the engine is to be tested onboard a modified Arjun MBT prototype which would be heavier than the in-service main battle tanks of the Army or the MBTs the engine would power (Arjun variants, FMBT and FRCV).
 The engine could also be integrated on T-90MkIII (an advanced Indian variant) from 2027–28.

+The director of CVRDE, the nodal laboratory under DRDO for the programme, had formally commenced the integration activities of the DATRAN Test Vehicle on 4 December 2025 by mounting one of the subsystems.
+The DATRAN Test Vehicle is a test platform for vehicle trials of the indigenous 1500 hp DATRAN transmission and the 1500 hp engine being developed by CVRDE.
+The power pack is in an advanced stage of development.
+Meanwhile, the testbed is being developed as the precursor for future AFV platforms.
+Shri S Srinivasa Rao is the Program Director (Powerpack) and Project Director (DATRAN-1500) whereas Shri S Mathi is the Project Manager (DATRAN-1500).

+TRAWL Assembly

+BEML and the Electro Pneumatics and Hydraulics (India) Private Limited received a contract worth around ₹975 crore from the Indian Army to supply TRAWL Assembly, designed by DRDO, for its T-72 and T-90 fleet.
+The acquisition is aimed at enhancing the minefield breaching capability for the Armoured Corps.
+They will create Vehicle Safe Lanes through minefields with anti-tank mines by employing proximity magnetic fuses.